Charles the Bold: Early life

 During infancy, Charles was described as a robust child.
-Philip the Good assigned many tutors for the young Charles, the most important among them being Antoine Haneron, professor of rhetoric in the University of Louvain.
+Philip appointed many tutors for the young Charles.
+The most important of them was Antoine Haneron, professor of rhetoric in the University of Louvain.
 Like his father, Charles developed a fondness for reading histories, chronicles, and historical romances.
-Charles aspired to become a conqueror like Alexander the Great.
-The fact that both he and Alexander had fathers named Philip stimulated his imagination and further encouraged his ambition.

-Until the age of six, Charles was brought up by his cousins, John and Agnes of Cleves, who both were the children of Mary of Burgundy, the daughter of John the Fearless.
-Of the two, Agnes was more prominent in Charles's early education.
-Agnes and Charles were constantly in his mother's company.
+He aspired to become a conqueror like Alexander the Great.
+The fact that both he and Alexander had fathers named Philip appears to have stimulated his imagination and encouraged his ambition.
+From a young age, Charles chose Saint George as his patron saint.
+He kept a sword purported to have belonged to Saint George in his treasury, and he also revered other warrior saints, such as Saint Michael.
+Until the age of six, Charles was brought up by his cousins, John and Agnes of Cleves, both children of Mary of Burgundy, daughter of John the Fearless.
+Of the two, Agnes played the larger role in Charles's early education.
+She remained in close company with Isabella and Charles.

-In 1435, with the Treaty of Arras, Philip the Good reconciled with Charles VII, King of France, marking the end of the Armagnac–Burgundian Civil War.
-As a sign of good faith in his new ally, Charles VII also allowed a marriage between one of his daughters and Philip's heir and sent his daughters to Burgundy.
-Philip chose Catherine, the king's ten-year-old daughter, to marry the six-year-old Charles.
-The two were married on 11 June 1439, during a ceremony accompanied by concerts, jousts, and banquets in the city of Saint-Omer.
-The two were put under the care of a governess, but were often separated from each other to spend their time with hobbies in line with their ages.
-Catherine died on 30 July 1446, and her death was deeply mourned at the Burgundian court.
+At the age of six, Charles was married to Catherine of France, the ten-year-old daughter of Charles VII, as part of the Treaty of Arras (1435), which reconciled Philip the Good with the King of France, marking the end of the Armagnac–Burgundian Civil War.
+As a sign of good faith, Charles VII had agreed to a marriage between one of his daughters and Philip's heir and sent his daughters to Burgundy, where Catherine was chosen.
+Charles and Catherine were married on 11 June 1439, at Saint-Omer in a ceremony accompanied by concerts, jousts, and banquets.
+The pair were put under the care of a governess, but were often kept apart and given pursuits suited to their age.
+Catherine died on 30 July 1446.

-In 1441, Philip the Good appointed Jean d'Auxy, seigneur of Auxi-le-Château, as the eight-year-old Charles's guardian.
-D'Auxy later served as Charles's chamberlain, from 1456 to 1468.
-At the age of 12, Charles began to participate in the public affairs of his father's realm.
+In 1441, Philip appointed Jean d'Auxy, seigneur of Auxi-le-Château, as guardian to the eight-year-old Charles.
+D'Auxy later served as Charles's chamberlain from 1456 to 1468.
+At the age of 12, Charles began to take part in the public affairs of his father's realm.
 In 1445, he accompanied his father on a rare state visit to Holland and Zealand.